grandquista/snakes-cafe/test_plan.md

 ## Planned Day 2 Functions

 #### total_cost
-test that it takes an order and returns the total cost with tax
+test that it returns 0 when the order is empty test that it takes an order and returns the total cost with tax

+#### sub_total_cost
+test that it returns 0 when the order is empty test that it takes an order and returns the total cost

 #### display_order
 test that when the user types order all the items in their order are displayed, with total cost